Powerlearnproject/se-day1-assignment-TshepangPatose/README.md

 Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team.

+Software developer- Writes code and implement software solutions Quality assurance engineer- Responsible the quality of the software by making design and executing test plans.
+Project manager- Responsible for planning, execution and delivery of the software projects.

 Discuss the importance of Integrated Development Environments (IDEs) and Version Control Systems (VCS) in the software development process.
 Give examples of each.

+**IDE**
+-Offers auto suggestions and highlights the syntax in the code to speed up the process.
+- Has built in debuggers foe error fixing e.g VS Code
+**VCS**
+-Ensures collaboration of teams by allowing them to work on the same project.
+-Backs up code in remote repositories e.g Git

 What are some common challenges faced by software engineers?
 Provide strategies to overcome these challenges.

+-Requirements change
+-Technical dept
+-Tight deadlines

+Strategies: Effective communication, agile methodologies, prioritising tasks

 Explain the different types of testing (unit, integration, system, and acceptance) and their importance in software quality assurance.

+Unit testing: Testing of individual components of the software application separately to check their functionality.
+Importance: Reduces bugs that might occur and be difficult to fix at a later stage.

+Integration testing: Testing of different modules/services in an application to check if they work correctly when integrated/combined.
+Importance: Ensures seamless integration of combined modules.

+System testing: Testing the entire software application to check if it's functional and meets the performance requirements.
+Importance: Ensures the correct functionality of the entire system before being deployed.

+Acceptance: Determines if the software application meets the client/user requirements before the final release.
+Importance: Validation of the system before deployment

 #Part 2: Introduction to AI and Prompt Engineering